 Known also as residential rehab, residential treatment describes a substance addiction program that involves a patient being treated in a residential environment.
-In a residential environment, patients will feel more like a resident than a client and addiction therapy is more laid back.
-The length of residential treatment can vary, ranging anywhere from 30 days or less (short-term) up to 90+ days (long-term) depending on the severity of the addiction.
+In a residential setting, patients will feel more like a resident than a client, and addiction therapy is more laid back.
+The length of residential treatment can vary, ranging anywhere between 30 days or less (short-term) up to 90+ days (long-term) depending on the severity of the addiction.

 The term “residential treatment” is commonly used to refer to the long periods that residents live together with other patients and therapists.
 What separates residential treatment from other inpatient treatment programs is that residential treatment explores the psychological reasons behind a patient’s dependence and addiction.
 Residential is commonly confused with other treatments that generally take place in rehab centers and hospitals, which specialize more in treating physical dependence.